 Studies have shown that coffee is a drug mugger of iron.
 But what about something as simple as peppermint tea?
 The answer is yes, but the depletion is not strong, so therefore it’s not something you need to really supplement with iron for.

 Here are some herbs that you might be taking which are mild drug muggers of iron.
+Consuming these may cause low iron.
 I just want you to be aware… again, enjoying these does not mean you have to take iron supplements!

 8. Babesia – See above, discussed earlier in this article.